 Key points

-Example: APT targeting a technology company
+Example: APT targeting an industrial technology company

 Common mistakes